Toloka/docs/en/toloka-apps/concepts/quickstart.md

 {% note info %}

-Before uploading work items to a batch, you need to upload them to photo hosting or cloud storage.
+Before uploading task items to a batch, you need to upload them to photo hosting or cloud storage.
 Learn more in the [Where to store data](cloud-storage.md) section.

 {% endnote %}